xtermjs/xterm.js/README.md

 - Opera 35+
 - Safari 8+

-xterm.js may work on earlier versions of the browsers but these are the browsers we strive to keep working.
+Xterm.js works seamlessly in Electron apps and may even work on earlier versions of the browsers but these are the browsers we strive to keep working.

 ## Demo